NeptuneMagicSauce/CatPi/README.md

 - auto run on boot

-- validate: "detectig while cat eats": does it detect too little?
+- validate: "detecting while cat eats": does it detect too little?

 - validate: are there still no-show events?